Air transports of heads of state and government: Denmark

-The Royal Danish Air Force operates four Bombardier Challenger 604s for VIP transport, primarily that of the government and The Danish Royal Family.
+The Royal Danish Air Force operates four Bombardier Challenger 604s for VIP transport, primarily that of the government and the Danish Royal Family.
 These aircraft are also used for environmental control and fishery control around Greenland and the North Sea.
 Furthermore, the Danish Royal Family have one AgustaWestland EH101 Merlin at their disposal.
-Ministers also fly on commercial airlines such as Scandinavian Airlines.
+Ministers also fly on commercial airlines, such as Scandinavian Airlines.
+The planes usually fly under the callsign "DAF001/002".